Minion-HQ/.github/profile/README.md

 # Minion-HQ

-Welcome to Minion HQ we do stuff for GRU
+Welcome to Minion HQ we do proxys and games cus why not